-The investment portfolio, valued at \$357 million at year end as shown in note 12 and 23, is measured at fair value through profit or loss.
-It is a diverse portfolio of investments held through unconsolidated subsidiaries in unquoted funds and unquoted companies.
+The investment portfolio, valued at \$299 million at year end as shown in the statement of financial position and in notes 12 and 22, is measured at fair value through profit or loss.
+It is a diverse portfolio of investments (held directly and through unconsolidated subsidiaries) in unquoted funds and unquoted companies.